Vainane/DE-101/Module 2/README.md

 # Module 2

-## SQL databases and data visualisasion
+SQL databases and data visualisasion

+## SQL databases

 ### 2.2 Getting started with PostgreSQL on Linux(Ubuntu)